Cape Town vs Marrakech 2026: Table Mountain or the Medina

 Quick verdict

-Marrakech costs a third of Cape Town per day, immerses you in a sensory-overload medina that has not changed in centuries, and sits at the foot of the Atlas Mountains.
+Marrakech costs far less than Cape Town per day, immerses you in a sensory-overload medina that has not changed in centuries, and sits at the foot of the Atlas Mountains.
 Cape Town costs more but delivers beaches, wine country, Table Mountain, and a city that feels like it was designed for Instagram.
 Marrakech for the culture shock.
 Cape Town for the scenery.

 - Marrakech: budget travelers, culture-immersion seekers, couples wanting riad stays, anyone drawn to souks, spices, and the call to prayer